LatentRefusal: Latent-Signal Refusal for Unanswerable Text-to-SQL Queries: Extended Case Study

 We provide an extended case study to demonstrate \textsc{LatentRefusal}'s behavior in a realistic financial analysis scenario.
 Figure~\ref{fig:case_study} illustrates the model's response to two distinct types of user queries.

+The two queries shown in Figure~\ref{fig:case_study} are translated as follows: \begin{itemize}[leftmargin=*] \itemsep{0em} \item \textbf{Query 1 (Answerable, $p{=}0.996$):} ``Among all regulatory reports submitted in 2023, which institutions have a report type of `Quarterly Report' and an approval status of `Requires Revision', whilst also having a net profit exceeding 50 million yuan in Q1 2023?'' \item \textbf{Query 2 (Unanswerable, $p{=}0.000$):} ``Can you provide information regarding the transparency of the bank's financial statements?'' \end{itemize}

-In the first example (top), the user asks a highly specific question regarding ``supervisory reports submitted in 2023'' with multiple filtering conditions (``quarterly reports'', ``status needs revision'', ``net profit > 50 million'').
+In the first example (top), the user asks a highly specific question with multiple filtering conditions (``quarterly reports'', ``status needs revision'', ``net profit > 50 million'').
 Despite the syntactic complexity, \textsc{LatentRefusal} detects strong grounding between the query constraints and the database schema, assigning a high answerability probability ($p=0.996$).
 This demonstrates that the probe is not easily confused by query length or logical depth.

 In the second example (bottom), the user asks for ``research on financial statement transparency'' regarding a specific bank.
 This is a subjective, open-ended request that cannot be resolved by a structured SQL query against the bank's transactional or reporting database.
 Baseline models often hallucinate SQL queries that retrieve loosely related text fields (e.g., \texttt{remarks} columns).
 In contrast, \textsc{LatentRefusal} identifies the lack of schema alignment for the abstract concept of ``research'' and correctly predicts the query as unanswerable ($p=0.000$), effectively serving as a safety gate.